GennadiStammn/linux-utils/README.md

 `mvn versions:use-latest-versions`

-More finetuning options, such as
+More finetuning options, such as providing a rules URL.